Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Data

-Figure 8 visualizes the preprocessed IR bands and the sunlight direction parameters of Typhoon Chan-hom (2015) at 02:00 UTC on July 7th, which are paired with the corresponding VIS image.
-For discussions in Section III, we denote the 9 channels of preprocessed IR bands and the sunlight direction parameters as $X$ and the preprocessed VIS reflectance as $Y$.
+Fig. 4 visualizes the preprocessed IR data, direction parameters, basemap, and VIS reflectance of Typhoon Chan-hom (2015) at 05:00 UTC on July 10.
+For the discussions in Section III, we denote the collection of the 12 channels on the left as $X$ and the VIS reflectance on the right as $Y$.